Basilica of Saint Nicholas, Amsterdam

 The Co-cathedral Basilica of Saint Nicholas (Co-kathedrale Basiliek van de Heilige Nicolaas) is located in the Old Centre district of Amsterdam, Netherlands, very close to Amsterdam's main railway station.
 Saint Nicholas is the patron saint of both the church and the city of Amsterdam.
 The basilica is the city's primary Roman Catholic church.

 Background

 The church is built on a previously urban site necessitating a northwest–southeast axis to be adopted, rather than the standard east–west axis.
 It lies between the street Prins Hendrikkade and the canal Oudezijds Kolk.

 When built, the church was called St. Nicholas inside the Walls, i.e. inside the Amsterdam City wall, the oldest part of the Amsterdam defence works.
 The architect Adrianus Bleijs (1842-1912) designed the church based on a combination of several revival styles: the most prominent being the Neo-Baroque and neo-Renaissance.
 Construction was completed in 1887.

 In December 2021, the basilica received a relic of St. Nicholas from Egmond Abbey.
-Said to be a fragment of the saint's rib, the bone has been in the custody of the abbey since 1087.
+Said to be a fragment of the saint's rib, the bone had been in the custody of the abbey since 1087.